What is White Label and/or Private Label?

 How Does White Label Digital Marketing Work?

-When you work with That Company, we start with you in the sales process.
-When you have a prospect who is interested in the various digital marketing services that we’re providing on your behalf, you’ll reach out to your dedicated Digital Marketing Strategist.
+When you work with That!
+Company, we start with you in the sales process.
+When you have a target customers interested in the various digital marketing services we provide on your behalf, you’ll reach out to your dedicated Digital Marketing Strategist.
 Our strategist will put together research on the prospect and their top two or three competitors, then have a preliminary conversation with the prospect about their goals and objectives and how we can help them.
 This entire experience happens under your brand name and you can start selling the new services right away!
 They’ll never know that they’re talking with a That!
 Company representative.
 We also provide free sales collateral for you to use.
 Before meeting with the prospect, we will provide you with a proposal and contract templates to close the deal.
 We also offer support with your next meetings to help you close the deal.
 Once they sign off on the contract to move forward, you can be as involved or uninvolved as you wish.
 Our goal is to lift our partners to fulfill more of the CEO role while we take care of the day-to-day management of clients.

 What are the Advantages of Front Facing vs. Back-End White Label Solutions?